TheThingsNetwork/lorawan-stack/doc/grpc.md

-# gRPC in The Things Network Stack
+# gRPC

-> TODO (@htdvisser): This should be an introduction to gRPC.
+> TODO: This should be an introduction to gRPC.
 Connecting, Context/Metadata, Protocol Buffers.
 > Maybe explain how it is used internally.
 All external API doc should go to grpc-api.md.